Hayward, Wisconsin: Hayward Indian Residential School

 In 1901, the Hayward Indian Residential School was established in Hayward.
-It was founded to assimilate Indigenous children into white Christian American culture.
+It was founded to assimilate indigenous children into white Christian American culture.
 Most of the students were Ojibwe and came from the Lac Courte Oreilles Reservation ten miles away from the school.
 The school operated until 1934, when it closed due to being understaffed, underfunded, and overcrowded.
 During its operation, thousands of students passed through the school.
 Some were taken forcibly from their families.
 At the school, children were forced to take on Christian names, cut their hair, wear military style uniforms, and march in military formations.
 Boys and girls were strictly segregated in separate buildings.

 The curriculum focused on English language, Christian religion, and industrial labor.
 Provision of teachers was so poor that few students graduated, and graduation certificates were withheld from students who were thought likely to return to their reservations instead of assimilating into white society.
 The school was funded in part by the government and in part by the labor of the children in agriculture and sewing.
 Male children cleared over 260 acres for cultivation.
 Girls were trained as housewives and lived in the "Homestead Cottage", where a female teacher taught them how to run a household.
 The girls sold their sewing products to support the school and prepared meals for the other students.
-In the first decade of the school's operation, girls were encouraged to practice Native beadwork styles, but by 1910 this had discontinued.
+In the first decade of the school's operation, girls were encouraged to practice Native beadwork styles, but by 1910, this had been discontinued.